-Microgeometry of two dimensional Random Sierspinski Carpets (RSCs) is analyzed for providing a quantitative means for understanding the dependence of physical properties on the pore structure.
-Six models of 2D-RSCs with the same porosity and fractal dimension but three kind pore size distributions are investigated.
-We obtain estimates of the porosity (φ), specific surface area (s) and hydraulic diameter (D_H) of the models from the concept of two point correlation function and the entropy length (L^) from concept of local porosity distribution and local geometry entropies.
-Estimated porosity (φ), specific surface area (s) and hydraulic diameter (D_H) of the models generally agree with expected results.
-Both local porosity distribution density function and entropy function for wider spectrum of pore sizes is more fluctuated than the other two.
-The entropy lengths (L^) are 15 and 14 for two models which consist four different pore sizes, respectively, 14 and 16 for two models which consist two different pore sizes, respectively and 10 for the last two models which consist only one pore size.
+Microgeometry of two dimensional Random Sierspinski Carpets (RSCs) is analyzed.
+Twelve models of 2D-RSCs with the same porosity and fractal dimension but three kind pore size distributions are investigated.
+We estimate the porosity ( $\phi$ ), specific surface area (s) and hydraulic diameter (DH) of the models from the concept of two point correlation functions.
+We also estimate the entropy length ( $L^$ ) from concept of local porosity distribution and local geometry entropies.
+The porosities estimated using the correlation functions agree with the calculated porosities.
+The estimated mean pore diameter ( $r_c$ ) generally agree with average (mean) side length of pores ( $\overline{L}$ ).
+The hydraulic diameters ( $D_H$ ) for all models are larger than estimated pore diameters ( $r_c$ ).

+Each four models which have the same pore size distribution have similar local porosity distribution and almost have the same trend of entropy function but not similar.
+The entropy lengths $(L^)$ of the first four models are 15, 14, 15 and 14, respectively, the next four models are 16, 14, 15 and 14, respectively and the last four models are all 10.